yonglehou/Conduit/readme.md

 The message bus is a bus within the Conduit, the service bus is the distributed network.
 The message bus is connected to the service bus and makes the service bus transparent.

-This is how 2 Conduits distributed built with Conduit would look separated by the service bus.
+This is how 2 services distributed with Conduit look connected by the service bus.

     ComponentA <-> |=========|     |=========|     |=============|     |=========|     |=========| <-> ComponentC
                    | Msg Bus | <-> | Conduit | <-> | Service Bus | <-> | Conduit | <-> | Msg Bus |